ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

 -  categories (tag-like names to describe a place)
 -  visibility scope

 It is possible that providers may only support a subset of these.
 See the `plugin documentation </sdk/apps/qml/QtLocation/qtlocation-index/#plugin-references-and-parameters>`_  for more details.

 Saving of properties such as the rating, extended attributes, images, reviews, editorials and supplier is explicitly not supported by the Places API.

-.. rubric:: Saving Between Managers
-   :name: saving-between-managers

 When saving places between managers, there are a few things to be aware of.
 Some fields of a place such as the id, categories and icons are manager specific entities for example the categories in one manager may not be recognized in another.
 Therefore trying to save a place directly from one manager to another is not possible.

 The typical approach is to use the QPlaceManager::compatiblePlace() function, it creates a copy of a place, but only copies data that the manager supports.
 Manager specific data such as the place identifier is not copied over.
 The new copy is now suitable for saving into the manager.
 If the manager supports matching by alternative identifiers, an alternative identifier attribute is assigned to the copy (see Matching places between managers)

 .. code:: cpp

     //result retrieved from a different manager)
     QPlace place = manager->compatiblePlace(result.place());
     saveReply = manager->savePlace(place);

-       \
-.. rubric:: Removing a Place
-   :name: removing-a-place

 The removal of a place is performed as follows: